 BESPOKE TAILORING: THE STEPS

-The experience begins with a first appointment in one of Berluti’s private salons.
-Here, the client meets and discusses his project with his own master tailor, who will oversee every step of the process.
-The tailor’s questions to his client are themselves precisely tailored: He needs to learn who the client is, how he lives, what kind of suit he wants — and for what occasions, and in which seasons.
-A businessman who spends his time on an airplane certainly won’t have the same needs or desires as, for example, a creative type who’s looking for a wardrobe with originality.
+It all begins with an initial appointment in one of the Maison’s private rooms, when the client meets his master tailor, who will work with him throughout the process to discuss and implement his bespoke desires.
+The tailor will ask his client questions that are precisely tailored, as well: he needs to learn who the client is, how he lives, what type of suit he is seeking, for what occasions, in what seasons.
+A businessman who is constantly crossing time zones will not have the same needs or desires as, say, a prominent media figure, whose profession would call for an original and varied wardrobe.

-The tailor then takes measurements.
-There are more than twenty measuring points, ranging from the width of the shoulders to the length of the legs.
-The tailor is trained to see everything: He is there to correct asymmetry, straighten a shoulder, and lengthen a silhouette.
-He’ll also advise the client about which cut of suit he might prefer.
-One, two, or three buttons, hand sewn or patch pockets, pointed or notched lapels, button style, lining colour, number of pockets, inside or out.… At every step, the master tailor guides the client with informed suggestions.
+The tailor then takes the measurements.
+There are more than 20 measurements needed, ranging from shoulder width to leg length.
+The tailor is trained to see everything: he is there to correct asymmetry, straighten a shoulder, lengthen a silhouette.
+He will also advise the client on the cut of the suit, one that will draw the eye or exude discretion: one, two or three buttons and the button style; hand-sewn or patch pockets, their number and their placement inside or outside; pointed or notched lapels and their width; lining colour; and more.
+At every step, the master tailor guides the client with expert, enlightened suggestions.

-Once these final corrections are made, about three months after the first appointment, the client may take home his ideal suit, one created entirely according to his personality, shape, and wishes.
-In all, his tailor will have devoted about 70 hours of work to its creation.
-A unique suit often prefigures a unique relationship, because the same tailor will serve his client for subsequent orders, correcting his table of measurements as needed.
-Over time, he will come to know perfectly his client’s build and preferences.
+About three months after the measurement-taking of the first appointment, the client will be able to leave with his ideal suit or shirt, one crafted entirely to suit his personality, body and wishes.
+All told, his master tailor and the tailor’s team will have devoted some 70 hours of work to the project.
+It is a unique suit that often presages a lasting relationship, as the same tailor will work with his client for any subsequent orders, modifying, as needed, his precious measurement data and pattern.
+As time passes, he will remain ever aware of his client’s physical shape and sartorial preferences.